ab2pentest/Burp-Site-Map-Dumper/README.md

-# 🕷️ Burp Suite Sitemap Extractor
+# 🕷️ Burp Suite Sitemap Dumper

 > **Easily extract and save all files (JS, HTML, images, etc.) from a Burp Suite sitemap export to your local machine.**